 Students may design their research based on their intellectual interests in business and other areas, as well as on their career intentions.
 Behavioral science students take courses in other departments such as psychology, sociology, public policy, and economics, depending on what is most relevant to their research.

-The Behavioral Science program also offers the Joint Program in Business and Psychology, which is run jointly by the behavioral science dissertation area at Chicago Booth and the Department of Psychology in the Division of the Social Sciences at the University of Chicago.
+The Behavioral Science program also offers the Joint Program in Psychology and Business, which is run jointly by the behavioral science dissertation area at Chicago Booth and the Department of Psychology in the Division of the Social Sciences at the University of Chicago.

 For more details about the PhD Program in behavioral science at Chicago Booth, see General Examination Requirements - By Area in the PhD Program Guidebook (PDF).

 To learn more about the research being done by current PhD students, please view a listing of proposals and defenses across dissertation areas.

 For behavioral science faculty, please access our faculty directory to sort by academic area.